grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "I'm hoping Herschel is acclimated to the _Gnat_ in another day or two.
 Then we can move him aboard the _Prospect_," said Shakes.

 "Alright," said Percy, "bring the fucking pigeon over whenever you are ready, Captain Shakes.
-Right now, let's get the _Gnat_ running up on the surface, and get the _Prospect_ further down.
+And Hemi, don't forget to fill in the rest of the crew on why there's suddenly going to be birdshit everywhere.
+But for right now, let's get the _Gnat_ running up on the surface, and get the _Prospect_ further down.
 I don't like being this shallow during the day."

 Shakes gave a fake salute and went rearward toward the galley to take a refill of coffee with him.
 He then climbed downward to the deepest part of the _Prospect_, and then even lower to get back aboard the _Gnat_.